Applications-Portfolio/clojure-backend-auth/README.md

 You have to run `clj -Mdev` so the REPL will be prompted on dev/user.clj file, this will allow you add anything from your toolbox for local development with REPL, Morse is an example.

+# Run without REPL

+To fast run you can just run `clj -X:exec` on your terminal.
+It will run a dev local API, if you need to run simulating production configuration just run `clj -X:exec:prod`.

 # Base of this project

 The base of this project is the Pedestal +